|#45 Anonymous letter my husband

-Power is the rate at which you create, have, and complete a problem; a person committed to being complete, a person of integrity, would simply call immediately or at least invite the couple to have coffee.
+Power is the rate at which you create, have, and complete a problem; a person committed to being complete, a person of integrity, would simply call the suspect immediately or at least invite the couple to have coffee.
 You'd show them the letter, ask for their help, and communicate your curiosity and concern for everyone in the community.
-Someone is reaching out for help.
+Someone (possibly you) is reaching out for help.
 Four minds have a better chance of figuring out what's going on.
-That a "coffee" date solution hasn't already been implemented indicates that there's more in the space than you are willing to acknowledge.
-Of course you'd have to be willing to acknowledge your withholds and judgments about her to her.
-I assure you her husband knows, at some level, of her "interest" communications.
+That a "coffee date" solution hasn't already been implemented indicates that there's more in the space than you are willing to acknowledge.
+Of course you'd have to be willing to verbally acknowledge your withholds and judgments about her to her.
+I assure you the woman's husband knows, at some level, of her "interest" communications.
 The experience would validate his suspicions, and, give him an opportunity to acknowledge his intentions and his cause in the matter. —Thanks, Gabby

 Comment Box is loading comments...